raccu/protocol/README.md

 holder’s identity.
 Issued by Auth in a format defined in this specification.

 **Server**: An end web service or application that consumes an attestation.
 Authorization service within the Server is assumed.
-Valid and trusted cer- tificate issued as a part of PKI for this entity is implied.
+Valid and trusted certificate issued as a part of PKI for this entity is implied.

 The keywords ”MUST”, ”MUST NOT”, ”REQUIRED”, ”SHALL”, ”SHALL NOT”, ”SHOULD”, ”SHOULD NOT”, ”RECOMMENDED”, ”NOT RECOMMENDED”, ”MAY”, and ”OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174 when, and only when, they appear in all capitals, as shown here.